or

 Article continues below advertisement

 Rocket launches are inherently detrimental to the environment, but some are worse than others.
-The worst type runs on Unsymmetrical Dimethylhydrazine (UDMH), aka Devil's Venom.
+The worst type runs on Unsymmetrical Dimethylhydrazine (UDMH), better known as Devil's Venom.
 According to Space, it's never made contact with planet Earth, but it still managed to create an environmental disaster in Russia's Kazakh steppe.

-Solid rocket motors (SRMs) aid heavy rockets liftoff, but they burn aluminum and ammonia, and leave behind a toxic cloud of reactive chemicals that lead to massive ozone holes.
+Solid rocket motors (SRMs) aid heavy rockets' liftoff, but they burn aluminum and ammonia.
+They also leave behind a toxic cloud of reactive chemicals that makes massive ozone holes.

 Hybrid rocket engines, which generate short flights via Virgin Galactic, sound clean, but they're super pollutive.